LuoRenqiang/ChronoVision/README.md

-# ChronoVision
+# Seeing Time: Benchmarking Chronological Reasoning and Shortcut Biases in Vision-Language Models.

-Seeing Time: Benchmarking Chronological Reasoning and Shortcut Biases in Vision-Language Models.
+This repository contains the official code and data for the paper 'Seeing Time: Benchmarking Chronological Reasoning and Shortcut Biases in Vision-Language Models.'.
+We introduce a novel benchmark to evaluate chronological reasoning in VLMs across historical artifacts, modern events, and cross-modal news alignment.
+We also expose the 'grayscale equals old' shortcut bias.

 ![main_image](./assets/main_github.svg)